Why You Should Split Test and How To Do It

 Increase your website conversion rate by split testing high-traffic web pages.
 Here's how it works

-Split URL test consists of taking two or more variants of a web page and dividing your website traffic between them.
+Split testing consists of taking two or more variants of a web page and dividing your website traffic between them.
 The test's goal is to determine which variation provides the best performance, as defined by the parameters of the test.

 Variants are fully developed web pages, which are stored on the server, and are accessed via different URLs.
 The mechanism used to split the incoming traffic across variants is known as redirection, and for this reason, the technique is also often known as a redirection test.
 Often, an existing page is used as a control, and the variants are used to gain insights into the various aspects of its performance.